Manoo-hao/MSci_supplementary/README.md

 #### Manuel Blank - 130015707

 This repository contains supplementary file towards my MSci thesis.
-Some of the necessary supplementary information, e.g. the code, is to large and unwieldy to attach directly to the document, yet, I believe, necessary for completeness of the thesis.
+Some of the necessary supplementary information, e.g. the code, is too large and unwieldy to attach directly to the document, yet, I believe, necessary for completeness of the thesis.